Industrial Steam Boiler Technology and a Low-Carbon Future

 Table: Fuel Costs Versus CO2 Emissions

-“From our calculations, you can see that while hydrogen produces zero carbon emissions, hydrogen fuel costs for generating steam are about 20 times more than natural gas,” Kiyo explained.
+“From our calculations, you can see that while hydrogen produces zero carbon emissions, hydrogen fuel costs for generating steam are over 12 times more than natural gas,” Kiyo explained.

 “They will also need additional utilities, such as thicker gauge wiring and potentially onsite transformers.
 More electricity will be required from their local utility company, which will be challenging to secure because of the government’s focus on shifting to renewable energy sources,” Kiyo added.